abbas-taher/decision-tree-algorithm-example/README.md

 <img src="/images/img-2.jpg" width="806" height="594">

-## Running the PageRank Program in Spark
+## Running the Decision-Tree Program
-To execute the Decision-Tree program you can just run the main function using the Python command line call:
+To execute the main program you can just run the decisiontree.py file using call to Python via command line:

       $ python decisiontree.py